JSAbrahams/mamba_doc/philosophy/02 inspirations.md

 ## Kotlin, Swift, and Scala

-These new generation of object oriented programming languages aim to improve on the above.
+These new generation of object oriented programming languages which aim to improve upon the above.

 ## Smalltalk and Eiffel